Breaks and movement for productivity: the science-backed framework

 “Match the movement type to the cognitive task you’re returning to, not just the clock.”

-Brief aerobic movement (a brisk walk, stair climbing) triggers norepinephrine and BDNF release suited for creative or divergent thinking.
-Static stretching and posture resets lower cortisol and restore focused attention for detail-heavy work.
+Brief aerobic movement (a brisk walk, stair climbing) raises exercise-induced arousal that suits creative or divergent thinking.
+Static stretching and posture resets ease physical tension and help restore focused attention for detail-heavy work.

 Aerobic → creative tasks